-- The ultrasonic sensors are not clean.
-Keep the vehicle's rear bumper free of mud, dirt, snow, ice and slush.
-For cleaning instructions, see Exterior Care on page 10-88. - The park assist sensors are covered by frost or ice.
+The ultrasonic sensors are not clean.
+Keep the vehicle's rear bumper free of mud, dirt, snow, ice, and slush.
+For cleaning instructions, see Exterior Care on page 10-86.

+- The park assist sensors are covered by frost or ice.
 Frost or ice can form around and behind the sensors and may not always be seen; this can occur after washing the vehicle in cold weather.
-The message may not clear until the frost or ice has melted.

-- A trailer was attached to the vehicle, or a bicycle or an object was hanging out of the liftgate during the last drive cycle.
-Once the attached object is removed, URPA will return to normal operation. - A tow bar is attached to the vehicle. - The vehicle's bumper is damaged.
-Take the vehicle to your dealer to repair the system. - Other conditions may affect system performance, such as vibrations from a jackhammer or the compression of air brakes on a very large truck.
+The message may not clear until the frost or ice has melted. - A trailer was attached to the vehicle, or an object was hanging out of the liftgate during the last drive cycle.
+Once the object is removed, URPA will return to normal operation. - A tow bar is attached to the vehicle. - The bumper is damaged.
+Take the vehicle to your dealer to repair the system. - Other conditions, such as vibrations from a jackhammer or the compression of air brakes on a very large truck, are affecting system performance.